dadiletta/Piggy/readme.md

 * `stop` - sets motor power to zero

-* `read_distance` - returns the distance from the distance sensor (plugged into I2C port) in milimeters
+* `read_distance` - returns the distance from the distance sensor (plugged into I2C port) in millimeters

 * `get_heading` - returns the gyroscope's value